sasakuma/others-addons/postit_systray_menu/README.md

-## Calendar Systray Menu
+## Postit Systray Menu

-This Module creates a widget in navbar that links to calendar views.
+This Module creates a widget in navbar that links to postit views.

 ### Bug Tracker